 Workplace related injuries are costing Australian businesses up to millions of dollars each year.
-AS/NZS 4801 or ISO 45001 accredited businesses follow safe practices and reduce the risk of workplace health and safety disasters.
+AS/NZS 4801 or ISO 45001 certified businesses follow safe practices and reduce the risk of workplace health and safety disasters.

 The most commonly known and accepted Australian safe work certification is AS/NZS 4801.
 However, the international standard, ISO 45001 is quickly gaining popularity and is becoming accepted worldwide.